efstathiosntonas/ngx-form/README.md

 6. ~~Add a new menu link for a new page, `MyForms` in order to display user's submitted forms.~~ Done, link added on menu
 7. Better styling.
 8. ~~Right now, front end is capable of uploading only 1 file, I will later fix back end in order to support multiple files~~ Only one file for now
-9. Form deletion among the assosiated images from file system
+9. ~~Form deletion among the assosiated images from file system~~ Done, form is deleted among the file associated with it.
+User forms array is updated too.
+10. Resize the image client-side in order to reduce bandwidth of the server.

 # Angular 2 Form

-This project was generated with [angular-cli](https://github.com/angular/angular-cli) version 1.0.0-beta.18.
+This project was generated with [angular-cli](https://github.com/angular/angular-cli) version 1.0.0-beta.24.

 The goal of this project is to submit a form with one file upload and two text fields.
 The form is submitted to back end, the file is stored in the `uploadsFolder` and then the file path/url is stored in MongoDB among the two text fields.
 At the end, the form ID is assinged to the signed in user ID (via Ref) for later viewing all the form fields and file in the front end.